 But Does This Virus Have to Stop Love?

 By implementing social isolation measures, all of a sudden many Americans are forced to work from home, have children home, and most of our entertainment is shut down, too.
 Staying at home most of the time is the only real option for many of us, but this fact doesn’t have to stop love.

 Okay, let’s get practical.
 For many Americans, the idea of having our freedoms limited is shocking, to say the least.
-I had ancestors board the Mayflower to flea being told what to do.
+I had ancestors aboard the Mayflower to flee being told what to do.
 My ancestors traveled and wandered all over this land of ours, and now I am being told to stay in my house with my children and husband for who knows how long???

 I doubt I’m the only one that had a little twinge of fear.
 After we realized that we were going to be confined to home more, I looked at my husband and asked, “Are we going to be okay with this?”

 He shrugged.
 I curled up in his arms, and we snuggled.

 I knew, and he knew that if we became quarantined, and no one was sick, he would be spending his time in the garage.
 We also knew that I have several places in the house where I like to hide and write, and our girls would find Netflix’s and imagination to keep entertained.

 Enhancing Increased Family Time for Quiet Bonding Moments

 After a while, as we realized we were going to be home more, I suggested that we go out of the house together for walks to break up the monotony.
 I also suggested we do other things as a family during this time.